TypeScript vs JavaScript: A Comprehensive Comparison

 console.log(addNumbers(5, 3)); // Output: 8

-In the JavaScript example, the lack of type enforcement leads to a concatenation error.
-TypeScript’s static typing prevents such issues by flagging incompatible data types during compilation.
+In the JavaScript example, the lack of type enforcement can lead to unexpected behavior (like string concatenation instead of addition) that might only be discovered during testing or in production.
+TypeScript’s static typing prevents such issues by flagging incompatible data types during the compilation step, prompting the developer to fix them immediately.

 Benefits of TypeScript for Error Checking: